 - In the event that there is only one eligible full-time non-tenure-line faculty member available to serve on the committee, the Division Head automatically appoints that person to the committee.
 In the event that this faculty member is unable to serve, the Division Head will appoint a committee member from outside the Division (or the College) to meet the requirements.

 - In the event that there are no available higher-ranked non-tenure-line faculty outside of the College, exceptions to this provision may be requested from the Chancellor.
 The Division Executive Committee shall be responsible for making recommendations on how to deal with exceptions.
-Once approved by the EDHDSS Executive Committee, recommendations will be forwarded by the Division Head to the Associate Dean for Academic Affairs and Chancellor and Dean of the College.
+Once approved by the EDHDSS Executive Committee, recommendations will be forwarded by the Division Head to the Vice Chancellor for Academic Affairs and the Chancellor.
 The requested exception is then vetted for final approval through the Office of the Vice Provost for Faculty Affairs.

 - Committee terms are for one promotion and tenure cycle.